laorent/Pura-Chat/README.md

       ```bash
       cp .env.example .env.local
       ```
-    - Open `.env.local` and add your Gemini API key:
+    - Open `.env.local` and add your Gemini API key and optional access password:
       ```
       GEMINI_API_KEY="YOUR_API_KEY_HERE"
       GEMINI_MODEL="gemini-2.5-flash"

+      # (Optional) Set a password to protect access to the application.
+      # If commented out or left empty, the app will be publicly accessible.
+      NEXT_PUBLIC_APP_PASSWORD="your-secret-password"
       ```

 4.  **Run the development server:**